 Your own auto insurance company may also offer coverage while your vehicle is in transit.
 Get in touch with them to get the details of your policy.
 If you are a classic car collector or have a luxury vehicle, you may want to look into an “umbrella” policy which will top off your existing insurance coverage.

 What if your car arrives with damages?

+In the unlikely event your car arrives damaged, note all the visible irregularities on the Bill of Lading, have the trucker sign it and give you a copy.
 It is important that you do the inspection at delivery alongside the truck driver.
 This is your only opportunity to inspect and report damages.
 If the delivery happens to be at night, make sure to inspect your car under bright lights.
 Bring a flashlight with you, so you don’t miss a dent or scratch.
 Take pictures of any damages that might have occurred.
 Contact your car shipping company and file a claim.

 To learn more about the coverage you get when shipping with Corsia Logistics, call us at (818) 850-5258.
 Ask us how to get your car ready for shipping ask about the cost to ship a car and ask us all about auto transport.
 We explain how the process works and offer the best option for your vehicle and budget.
 Browse our FAQ for more information.
 To get a quote, refer to our online car shipping quote request form.
 Thank you!